 “…to heal the wounds of the nation and to restore it as soon as may be consistent with the Divine purposes to the full enjoyment of peace, harmony, tranquillity and Union.”

 BTW, in 1864, Lincoln’s proclamation was sold to raise money for the Union troops.

 Take a page from Hale’s Thanksgiving playbook to develop and enhance holiday content marketing related to your business.

-- Examine history and traditions within your company, category and/or location.
-Like Sarah Hale, tap into existing practices.
-By going beyond your business, you avoid making the celebration appear too promotional.
-Further it helps build audience anticipation.
+- Examine history and traditions based in your company, category and/or location.
+Like Sarah Hale, tap into existing practices. when you go beyond your business, you avoid making the celebration too promotional.
+You also help build audience anticipation.

 - Make the holiday meaningful to your audience.
-Align your events with your audience’s beliefs and interests to enhance its value.
-Make it a point to know what’s happening in the communities you do businesses in.
+Align events with your audience’s beliefs and interests to enhance its value.
+Know what’s happening in the communities where you do business.

 - Get peers and frenemies to support your holiday.
 Don’t go it alone!
 For example, aligned with their content marketing, American Express (aka: AMEX) created Small Business Saturday to help their merchants drive business.

 - Create related content.
 Like Sarah Hale, offer “How To” content.
 Include a variety of types of images and illustrations to make the content more alluring.
 Where appropriate make this content evergreen so that you can use it year after year.